oltaolloni/Advanced-Trie-for-Auto-Suggestion_Grupi4/README.md

 ## **Overview**
 This project implements an **Advanced Trie for Auto-Suggestion with Error Tolerance**.
 The application provides word suggestions based on a user query and allows up to three character errors (substitutions, deletions, or insertions).
 The underlying data structure, a Trie, efficiently stores and retrieves words to handle queries interactively and support approximate matches.

----

 ## **Features**
 - **Trie-Based Word Storage**: Efficiently stores dictionary words for fast lookups.
 - **Error-Tolerant Search**: Suggests words even with up to three character mismatches in the query.
 - **Interactive CLI Interface**: Allows users to input queries and get real-time suggestions.
 - **Customizable Error Threshold**: Supports adjusting the maximum allowable errors.
-- **File-Based Dictionary Loading**: Reads words from a text file to populate the Trie.
+- **File-Based Dictionary Loading**: Reads words from a pre-existing text file to populate the Trie, with the option for users to modify it.

----

 ## **Data Structure Explanation**